There are many sites that offer a broad range of clipart, either for sale or for free. But sometimes, you just want to use your own creations.

 How to Make Clipart Using Photoshop

-Photoship is a photo editing software which does almost anything related to digital images – and creating cliparts in it is a very simple task.
-To create your own coffee clipart, you first need to have the Photoshop application installed in your PC (any version of Photoshop will do).
+Photoshop is a photo editing software that does almost anything related to digital images – and creating clipart in it is a very simple task.
+To create your own coffee clipart, you first need to have the Photoshop application installed on your PC (any version of Photoshop will do).

 Here’s a step-by-step guide to help you make clipart using Photoshop.

-- Open the Photoshop and from the menu bar at the top-left corner, press ‘File’.
-Then, choose ‘Open’ and choose the image which you want to create the clipart of.
+- Open Photoshop and from the menu bar at the top-left corner, press ‘File’.
+Then, choose ‘Open’ and choose the image for which you want to create the clipart.
 Or, you can simply drag the image into Photoshop.

-- Select the image along boundary using above tools.
-After selection, switch to ‘Move’ tool or you can just press ‘V’ on your keyboard to switch.
+- Select the image along the boundary using the above tools.
+After selection, switch to the ‘Move’ tool or you can just press ‘V’ on your keyboard to switch.

 - Paste your cut or copied image by pressing ‘Ctrl + V’.

-- Save your image as ‘.png’ format by going to ‘File’ and choose ‘Save As’.
+- Save your image in ‘.png’ format by going to ‘File’ and choosing ‘Save As’.